Eldfin/SLIFOX/README.md

 # SLIFOX
-Scattered Light Imaging Fitting and Orientation ToolboX Finds the peaks in Scattered Light Imaging measurement data, fits a given distribution to this peaks and calculates the nerve fiber directions.
+Scattered Light Imaging Fitting and Orientation ToolboX.
+Finds the peaks in Scattered Light Imaging measurement data, fits a given distribution to this peaks and calculates the nerve fiber directions.

 ## Table of Contents